Dipali127/internship_backend/README.md

 ```
 **2) Login Student**

-Sends a POST request to login an exisiting student.
+Send a POST request to login an exisiting student.

 ````
 Method: POST